American Music Awards 2017: What to know

 Who will be performing at the show?

-Christina Aguilera, Kelly Clarkson, Selena Gomez, Demi Lovato, P!nk, Diana Ross and K-pop band BTS are currently the confirmed musicians set to peform.
+Christina Aguilera, Kelly Clarkson, Selena Gomez, Niall Horan, Demi Lovato, P!nk, Diana Ross and K-pop band BTS are set to perform.

-Gomez will perform her song "Wolves," while Aguilera has a tribute to Whitney Houston and music from "The Bodyguard" planned .
+Gomez will perform her song "Wolves," while Aguilera has a tribute to Whitney Houston and music from "The Bodyguard" planned, according to the AMAs.
+Imagine Dragons is also expected to perform with Khalid.

 Who is nominated for Artist of the Year?